psyGamer/TASRecorder/README.md

 ChapterTime: ...
 1000
 ```
-The quick restart is used to restart the music.
+The quick restart is used to restart the music (**NOTE**: The `Record TAS` button already does this).
 This can be replaced with the console load if you don't care about that.
 `1000` after the `ChapterTime` is in this case for the fade-out of a CollabUtils Mini Heart.
 The recording will finish on level exit.

 ## Recording Segments